Esmat-97/E-commarce/README.md

 To use this project, follow these steps:

 Download the installer for Node LTS.
-Install the ionic CLI globally:` npm install -g ionic`.
+1-Install the ionic CLI globally:` npm install -g ionic`.
-Clone this repository: `git clone https://github.com/ionic-team/ionic-conference-app.git`.
+2-Clone this repository: `git clone https://github.com/ionic-team/ionic-conference-app.git`.
-Run `npm install` from the project root.
+3-Run `npm install` from the project root.
-Run `ionic serve` in a terminal from the project root.
+4-Run `ionic serve` in a terminal from the project root.

 ## Usage